-The Kitselas Final Agreement is to be based on an Agreement-in-Principle, to which the Kitselas people voted to accept in 2015.
-Ratification of the AIP gave the Kitselas Treaty team the go ahead to continue to negotiate towards a final treaty.
+Kitselas currently has an Agreement-in-Principle (AIP) in place.
+The Kitselas people voted to ratify the AIP, and the Kitselas Govenrment signed it in August 2015.
+Ratification of the AIP gave the Kitselas Treaty team the go ahead to continue to negotiate towards a Final Agreement (treaty).

 The Agreement-in-Principle (AIP) determines what the Kitselas Treaty Final Agreement will look like but it is not legally binding.
 It is like a rough draft that is being tweaked and finalized.

-This introductory booklet explains the purpose behind each chapter in the Agreement-in-Principle.
+This booklet explains the purpose behind each chapter in the Kitselas AIP.

-Below are a series of booklets detailing each chapter of the Kitselas AIP
+The booklets below detail each chapter of the Kitselas AIP.